Vol St.

 When does it break?

-If the features your model relies on stopped working today, how long would it take you to notice?
+If the signals your model relies on stopped working today, how long would it take you to notice?
 Not whether it would happen - it will.
 How long between the signal dying and you realizing it.

 Most traders find out after months of unexplained underperformance.
 By then the drawdown is deep and the conviction is gone.